ColinThompson22/INST-414-Personal-Project/README.md

     └── plots.py                <- Code to create visualizations
 ```
 ## Description
 This project was created to help analyze what factors are more likely to lead to the spread and greater belief in sources of misinformation.
+The data used for this project is twitter api data of user accounts that try to spread the belief that birds are not real.
+This project specifically uses data visualizations and hypothesis testing to analyze misinformation data, with the use of machine learning models to be used soon once I have completed sprint 3.

 ## Dependicies
 ```